Isaac-Stephens/Gym-Manager/BUILD.md

 ## Setup Steps
 ### Prerequisites

-Before starting, ensure you are running a **Debian-based Linux distribution** (e.g., Debian, Ubuntu).
+Before starting, ensure you are running a **Debian-based Linux distribution** (e.g., Debian, Ubuntu). ***Arch-based distributions*** *are also possible, though they might take more tinkering on your end.
+I hate myself and run Arch on my desktop so thats why it's sorta compattable.*
-You will also need `sudo` privileges to install packages and configure MySQL.

 ---